 What to do in case of a Heart Attack?

 A heart attack is a critical condition that requires immediate medical attention.
 Patients undergo emergency procedures to restore the blood flow to the heart.
-The best practice in case of any heart-related condition is to call an ambulance immediately.
+The best practice in case of any heart-related condition is to call an ambulance or visit the nearest heart hospital immediately.

 What is a Cardiac Arrest?